Converting between UTM, MTM and LAT/LONG

 Convert Universal Transverse Mercator (UTM) to Geographic http://www.geod.rncan.gc.ca/apps/gsrug/utm_e.php

-Something else I find common in Geomatics is that people will supply you coordinates in UTM or MTM and forget to let you know what zone it is located, so I often use these two Canadian reference maps that have the zones clearly defined on them as a quick guide. the links below will provide you with much larger Canadian reference maps like the one above.
+Something else we find common in Geomatics is that people will supply you coordinates in UTM or MTM and forget to let you know what zone it is located, so we often use these two Canadian reference maps that have the zones clearly defined on them as a quick guide. the links below will provide you with much larger Canadian reference maps like the one above.

 UTM Zones map – http://www.geod.nrcan.gc.ca/images/utm.jpg